As we saw in our example basic litigation decision, plans provide a way for lawyers and clients to make sense of complex litigation strategies.

 Events are things you predict occurring as a consequence of a given strategy being adopted.

 Each time you add a new card to your plan you need to specify what events it contains.

 The type of events you can specify will depend on the type of card you're adding:

 It's important to remember that the events in choice and chance cards are mutually exclusive.
 This means that while any event could potentially occur, only one event per card can actually occur.

 Results are how you measure progress towards a goal.

-You can add results to individual events in your Plan to measure how those events progress you towards your decision goals.
+You can add results to individual events in your plan to measure how those events progress you towards your strategy goals.